-As if chocolate chip cookies couldn’t get any better, I went and stuffed them with Nutella!
-These Nutella stuffed chocolate chip cookies are ooey gooey and so easy to make.
-The cookies are also baked with brown butter for an extra layer of delicious flavor!
+As if chocolate chip cookies couldn’t get any better, these are filled with Nutella!
+These Nutella stuffed cookies are ooey gooey and so easy to make.
+It’s a simple way to elevate a classic chocolate chip cookie!

 How to make nutella stuffed cookies

 Stuffing cookies with Nutella is actually much easier and cleaner than you might be thinking.
-The trick to a mess-free stuffed cookie is a large cookie scoop!
+The trick to a mess-free stuffed cookie is cookie scoops!

 You first start by freezing the Nutella.
-Dollop 12 heaping teaspoons onto a plate lined with wax paper and pop it in the freezer.
+Dollop 8 tablespoons onto a plate lined with wax or parchment paper and pop it in the freezer.
+This can be done with a regular tablespoon, but using a tablespoon cookie scoop makes this way easier.
 By the time you’re done making the cookie dough, the Nutella will be firm and easy to pick up.

-Scoop the stuffed cookie dough onto a baking sheet lined with parchment paper and bake!
+Place the stuffed cookie dough onto a baking sheet, top with a layer of chocolate chips, and bake!

 What makes these the best nutella stuffed cookies